jhollister/rshell/README.md

 * When bringing rshell into the foreground with `fg` after suspending it with `Ctrl-z` the prompt does not display
 * Using ctrl-z while a child process is running suspends all of rshell.
 * Character limit of 4095 characters.
+* Output redirection before a pipe can cause unexpected results.
+* Input redirection after a pipe can cause unexpected results.

 ######ls
 * Output format does not display correctly with a lot of small files.